 The proposed project is in line with both, the mandate of the government and objectives of National Water Policy.
 The Prime Minister's 100 days agenda stresses on massively expanding water conservation efforts through smart interventions to reduce water losses.
-Similarly, National Water Policy of the country aims at: (i) reduction of 33% in 46 MAF river flows that are lost during conveyance -watercourses lining especially in saline and semi-saline areas; and (ii) increase at least 30% in efficiency of water use by producing "more crop per drop of water".
+Similarly, National Water Policy of the country aims at: (i) reduction of 33% in 46 MAF river flows that are lost during conveyance - watercourses lining especially in saline and semi-saline areas; and (ii) increase at least 30% in efficiency of water use by producing "more crop per drop of water".

-Water is getting scarce day by day.
-Therefore, there is a serious need to conserve this vital resource to ensure sustainable high level crop production for food security and safeguarding the socio-economic status of the farming community of KP Province.
+Water is getting scarce and scarred day by day.
+There is a serious need to conserve this vital resource to ensure sustainable high level crop production for food security and safeguarding the socio-economic status of the farming community of KP Province.

-To mitigate this problem Executive Committee of National Economic Council (ECNEC) approved this project "Water Conservation in Barani Areas of KP" on September 29, 2019 at a cost of Rs.
-14.177 billion at 80:20 costs sharing between Government and the beneficiaries/ farmers.
+To mitigate this problem Executive Committee of National Economic Council (ECNEC) approved this project "Water Conservation in Barani Areas of KP" on August 29, 2019 at a cost of Rs.
+14.177 billion at 80:20 costs sharing between Government and the beneficiaries/farmers.
 The implementation period of the project is 60 months.
 The aim of the project is to conserve water in Barani Areas of KP through listed below interventions.

 S.# Interventions S.# Interventions 1.
 Construction of 5,000 water ponds 8.
 Constructing 370 numbers of water Seepage harvesting Galleries 2.
 Construction of 3,000 Check dams 9.
 800 numbers of Agronomic low-cost interventions 3.
 Construction of 330 Water Reservoir 10.
 230 acres of Sand Dunes stabilization 4.
 Construction of 2,500 Stream bank stabilization.
 11. 500 Nos.
 Capacity Building 5.
 Construction of 1,000 Gated field Inlet Outlet/Spillway 12.
 Procurement and installation of 700 Solar, pumping System and 300 Tube Wells.
 6. Development of 370 acres land for terracing 13.
 700 on-site training of farmers in adaptation of new techniques for pumping sub-surface water.
-7. Development of 70 numbers of micro-watershed areas
+7. Development of 70 numbers of micro-watershed areas agreement with the Government of Pakistan on December 24, 2020 and mobilized its staff to start the assignment.